-Priority Objective Strategy Tourism promotion and development To stimulate the development of the tourism industry to generate employment opportunities and eradicate poverty To promote Tourism through the construction of Cultural Villages in rural areas by the end of 2004 Facilitate the construction of Cultural Villages in Rural Villages Provide training and business skills to communities Provide essential services to new cultural villages Support tourism initiatives Upgrade existing and construct new tourist accommodation and facilities Inject capital into public tourism initiatives Create a coordinated database for available tourist attractions Upgrade road linkages to various tourism nodes Tighten safety and security measures Provide adequate infrastructure to support tourism facilities Explore all avenues for funding and support Upgrade and market tourist facilities Lobby with the department of transport to provide signage to indicate the location of tourist facilities Establish a specialist school for tourism Market tourism in the Wild Coast through the Wild Coast Festival SMME Development Facilitate SMME development to stimulate economic growth and development so as to reduce unemployment by 10% over the next 5 years ✓ Review a database for potential LED funding sources ✓ Provide relevant training and facilities to encourage the development of SMMES ✓ Lobby for Funding ✓ Review rural SMME support structures ✓ Build local capacity on SMME development ✓ Secure funding from potential sources ✓ Provide community assistance in the development of business plans ✓ Review a database for packaged and marketable products ✓ Review the LED forum to oversee all LED related programmes
+Priority Objective Strategy Tourism promotion and development To stimulate the development of the tourism industry to generate employment opportunities and eradicate poverty To promote Tourism through the construction of Cultural Villages in rural areas by the end of 2004 Facilitate the construction of Cultural Villages in Rural Villages Provide training and business skills to communities Provide essential services to new cultural villages Support tourism initiatives Upgrade existing and construct new tourist accommodation and facilities Inject capital into public tourism initiatives Create a coordinated database for available tourist attractions Upgrade road linkages to various tourism nodes Tighten safety and security measures Provide adequate infrastructure to support tourism facilities Explore all avenues for funding and support Upgrade and market tourist facilities Lobby with the department of transport to provide signage to indicate the location of tourist facilities Establish a specialist school for tourism Market tourism in the Wild Coast through the Wild Coast Festival SMME Developmen FacilitateSMMEdevelopmentto stimulate ✓ Review a database for potential LED funding sources ✓ Provide relevant training and facilities to encourage the development of SMMES ✓ Lobby for Funding

-Priority Objective Strategy ✓ Review all LED related activities from various role - To review the players within the PSJLM LED plan ✓ Exchange information with district PSJLM and other local municipalities ✓ Review the LED Plan including necessary feasibility studies 0 Improve and Investigate production of cash crops with export potential stimulate > Liaise with Department of Agriculture regarding training agricultural and equipment growth in rural Establish an agricultural advice Centre areas by 2005 > Provide essential supporting infrastructure i.e. irrigation nent schemes, equipment etc. Agriculture Development 0 To develop > Provide skills development and business training for eve the agricultural emerging farmers Θ sector as a Investigate production of cash crops with export potential ultui way of fighting > Liaise with Department of Agriculture regarding training gric poverty and and equipment < creating Establish an agricultural advice Centre economic > Provide essential supporting infrastructure i.e. irrigation opportunities schemes, equipment etc. for Port St > Provide skills development and business training for Johns emerging farmers
+Priority Objective Strategy economic ✓ Review rural SMME support structures growth and ✓ Build local capacity on SMME development development ✓ Secure funding from potential sources so as to ✓ Provide community assistance in the development of reduce business plans unemployment ✓ Review a database for packaged and marketable products by 10% over ✓ Review the LED forum to oversee all LED related the next 5 programmes years ✓ Review all LED related activities from various role - players within the PSJLM To review the ✓ Exchange information with district PSJLM and other local LED plan municipalities ✓ Review the LED Plan including necessary feasibility studies 0 Improve and > Investigate production of cash crops with export potential stimulate > Liaise with Department of Agriculture regarding training agricultural and equipment growth in rural > Establish an agricultural advice Centre areas by 2005 > Provide essential supporting infrastructure i.e. irrigation griculture Development schemes, equipment etc. lopr 0 To develop > Provide skills development and business training for eve the agricultural emerging farmers ē D sector as a > Investigate production of cash crops with export potential ultu way of fighting > Liaise with Department of Agriculture regarding training ∖gric poverty and and equipment ¥ creating > Establish an agricultural advice Centre economic > Provide essential supporting infrastructure i.e. irrigation opportunities schemes, equipment etc. for Port St > Provide skills development and business training for Johns emerging farmers